IBM Personal Computer AT: Peripherals

-The AT included the AT keyboard, initially a new 84-key layout (the 84th key being SysRq).
+The AT at first shipped with the AT keyboard, initially a new 84-key layout (the 84th key being SysRq).
 The numerical keypad was now clearly separated from the main key group, and indicator LEDs were added for Caps Lock, Scroll Lock and Num Lock.
 The AT keyboard uses the same 5-pin DIN connector as the PC keyboard, but a different, bidirectional electrical interface with different keyboard scan codes.
 The bidirectional interface allows the computer to set the LED indicators on the keyboard, reset the keyboard, set the typematic rate, and other features.

-Later ATs included 101-key keyboards, e.g. the Model M keyboard.
+From April 1986, ATs shipped with the Model M keyboard.

 The AT is also equipped with a physical lock that prevents access to the computer by disabling the keyboard and holding the system unit's cover in place.

 ATs could be equipped with CGA, MDA, EGA, or PGA video cards.

 The 8250 UART from the PC was upgraded to the 16450, but since both chips had single-byte buffers, high-speed serial communication was problematic as with the XT.